Comparison of Reservoir Computing topologies using the Recurrent Kernel approach: Introduction and related work

 Increasing the number of neurons in a Reservoir Computing network leads to the convergence of its behavior to a recurrent kernel, as discussed in \cite{dong2020reservoir}.
-In machine learning, kernel methods are commonly employed to train linear models on non-linear data by calculating scalar products between input points in a dual space.
-Recurrent kernels are a variant in which these scalar products are dynamically updated over time based on changes in the input data.
-As kernel methods require the calculation of scalar products between all pairs of input points, recurrent kernels offer an interesting alternative to Reservoir Computing when the number of data points is limited.
-Additionally, recurrent kernels have been useful for theoretical studies, such as stability analysis in Reservoir Computing, as they provide a deterministic limit with analytical expressions \cite{dong2022asymptotic}.
+Kernel methods are a class of algorithms in machine learning that use kernel functions to implicitly map input data into high-dimensional feature spaces, calculating scalar products between input points in a dual space, enabling linear models to solve non-linear problems.
+Recurrent Kernels are a variant in which these scalar products are dynamically updated over time based on changes in the input data.
+They can be used as an alternative to large-scale Reservoir Computing and have demonstrated state-of-the-art performance on chaotic time series prediction \cite{dong2020reservoir}.
+There are two ways Recurrent Kernels can be useful.
+They offer an interesting alternative to RC when the number of data points is limited, as kernel methods require the calculation of scalar products between all pairs of input points.
+Additionally, recurrent kernels have been useful for theoretical studies, such as stability analysis in Reservoir Computing \cite{dong2022asymptotic}, as they provide a deterministic limit with analytical expressions.

-Prior research on Recurrent Kernels has been mainly limited to vanilla Reservoir Computing and structured transforms.
+Prior studies on Recurrent Kernels has been mainly limited to vanilla Reservoir Computing and structured transforms.
 In this work, we extend the application of Recurrent Kernels to other Reservoir Computing topologies, such as Leaky, Sparse, and Deep Reservoir Computing.
 Specifically, we define the appropriate Recurrent Kernels for each topology, investigate similarities in their corresponding limits, and evaluate their convergence numerically.
 By broadening the scope of Recurrent Kernels, we aim to demonstrate their versatility and effectiveness in a range of Reservoir Computing configurations.
-Similar to Next-Generation Reservoir Computing \cite{gauthier2021next}, they provide alternatives to Reservoir Computing without random matrices.